r0r0cuv/CS300-ABCU-Course-Planner-C-/README.md

-CS300 Data Structures and Algorithms
-Overview

-This repository contains artifacts from CS-300: Data Structures and Algorithms at Southern New Hampshire University.

-The project focused on designing and implementing an advising application for ABCU that stores, searches, and displays Computer Science course information.
-The application loads course data from a CSV file, organizes it using efficient data structures, and prints the courses in alphanumeric order while displaying prerequisite information.

-Repository Contents
-Project One
-Runtime and memory analysis of vectors, hash tables, and binary search trees Comparison of algorithm efficiency and data structure performance Project Two
-C++ source code for the ABCU Advising Program
-CSV file parser
-Binary Search Tree implementation
-Course lookup functionality
-Alphanumeric course sorting and display
-Technologies Used
-C++
-Visual Studio
-CSV File Processing
-Binary Search Trees
-Hash Tables
-Vectors
-Git & GitHub
-Skills Demonstrated
-Data Structures
-Algorithm Design
-Runtime Analysis
-Memory Analysis
-Binary Search Trees
-Hash Tables
-Searching and Sorting Algorithms
-Object-Oriented Programming
-File Processing
-Problem Solving
+# CS300 Data Structures and Algorithms

+## Overview

+This repository contains artifacts from **CS-300: Data Structures and Algorithms** completed at **Southern New Hampshire University**.

+The project focused on designing and implementing the **ABCU Advising Program**, an application that stores, searches, and displays Computer Science course information.
+The program loads course data from a CSV file, organizes the data using a **Binary Search Tree (BST)**, prints courses in alphanumeric order using an in-order traversal, and displays prerequisite information for individual courses.

+---

+## Repository Contents

+### Project One

+**Runtime and Memory Analysis**

+This document compares the performance of three data structures:

+* Vector
+* Hash Table
+* Binary Search Tree

+The analysis evaluates runtime complexity, memory usage, searching efficiency, sorting performance, and concludes with a recommendation for the most appropriate data structure for the advising system.

+### Project Two

+**ABCU Course Planner**

+This C++ application demonstrates:

+* Loading course data from a CSV file
+* Binary Search Tree implementation
+* Course searching
+* In-order tree traversal
+* Printing courses in alphanumeric order
+* Displaying prerequisite information

+---

+## Technologies Used

+* C++
+* Visual Studio
+* CSV File Processing
+* Binary Search Trees (BST)
+* Hash Tables
+* Vectors
+* Object-Oriented Programming
+* Git & GitHub

+---

+## Skills Demonstrated

+* Data Structures
+* Binary Search Trees
+* Algorithm Design
+* Runtime Analysis
+* Memory Analysis
+* Searching Algorithms
+* Tree Traversal
+* File Processing
+* Software Design
+* Problem Solving

+---

 ## Program Menu